satria-research/go-clarch/README.md

 ## 🧪 Debugger

-If you come from PHP maybe you use var_dump(), if u from javasript maybe u use console.log(), in GO u can use fmt.Println().
+If you come from PHP maybe you use var_dump(), if u from javasript maybe u use console.log(), in GO u can use fmt.Println() or u can use logging with log.Println().

 But if u don't know before, using debugger is awesome and helpful (If u use VS Code), u just go to debug and run the debugger.
 The config in .vscode in the project.
 Wanna try?
 Learn [here](https://medium.com/@slamflipstrom/debugging-with-visual-studio-code-857904a8a590)